TryCatchE/NetworkedAudioStreaming/README.md

-Networked Audio Streaming Application
+Networked Audio Streaming

-This project consists of two code snippets that together create a simple networked audio streaming application.
-One snippet represents the client-side application responsible for selecting and playing songs, while the other represents the server-side application responsible for serving songs to clients.
+This project consists of two code snippets: one for the client and one for the server, creating a simple networked audio streaming application.

-Client Application (client.cpp)
+Client Application (client.cpp):

-The client application connects to the server and allows users to log in, select a song from the available list, and stream it for playback.
+Connects to the server, logs in, selects a song from the available list, and streams it for playback.

-Requirements:
-Windows operating system
-Winsock library
-Miniaudio library
 Usage:

-Compile the code with a C++ compiler.
+Compile the code.
-Run the compiled executable.
+Run the executable.
-Enter your username and password when prompted.
+Enter username and password.
-Choose a song from the available list.
+Choose a song.
-Press Enter to start playing the selected song.
+Press Enter to start playback.
-Press Enter again to stop playback and exit the application.
+Press Enter again to stop and exit.
-Server Application (server.cpp)
+Server Application (server.cpp):

-The server application listens for incoming connections from clients, authenticates users, and streams requested songs to clients.
+Listens for client connections, authenticates users, and streams requested songs.

-Requirements:
-Windows operating system
-Winsock library
 Usage:

-Compile the code with a C++ compiler.
+Compile the code.
-Run the compiled executable.
+Run the executable.
-Ensure that the "songs_folder" directory contains the audio files you want to serve.
+Ensure "songs_folder" has the audio files.
-Clients can connect to the server using its IP address and port number (default port: 10000).
+Clients connect using IP and port.
-Clients must provide valid credentials (username and password) to log in.
+Provide credentials to log in.
-Clients can then select a song from the list provided by the server and start streaming it.
-Note:
+Select a song to stream.
+Notes:

-Both client and server applications use the Winsock library for network communication.
+Both use Winsock for networking.
-The server-side application authenticates users against a predefined set of credentials.
+Server authenticates against a preset list.
-The client-side application uses the Miniaudio library for audio playback.
+Client uses Miniaudio for playback.